Nicole Byer: Why Won't You Date Me?

 In December 2017, Byer launched a weekly podcast Why Won't You Date Me? on the HeadGum podcast network.
 Each episode features a guest, typically another comedian, with whom Byer converses openly about her limited dating history, past sexual experiences, and frustration with being single.
 The guest also critiques her Tinder profile.
 Byer concludes each show by asking the guest host if they would date her.
 Past guests include her very close friend Sasheer Zamata, Emily Heller, and Brooks Wheelan.
 Critics have referred to the show as "bold" and "refreshing."
-In 2021, the show left HeadGum to join Conan O'Brien's Team Coco podcast network.
+In 2021, the show left HeadGum to join Conan O'Brien's Team coco podcast network.
+In 2024, the show was back to HeadGum and acquired by them.

 Best Friends!

 In 2019, Byer, alongside Sasheer Zamata, launched a podcast on the Earwolf podcast network, Best Friends, a weekly podcast in which the two ruminate on the nature of friendship.
-Guest episodes have included such pairs such as actresses June Diane Raphael and Casey Wilson, drag queens Katya Zamolodchikova and Trixie Mattel, and internet personalities Keith Habersberger and Zach Kornfeld of The Try Guys.
 The same year, Byer joined comedian and actor Mano Agapion as a co-host on the RuPaul's Drag Race recap podcast Drag Her, and became a cohost of the 90 Day Fiance recap podcast 90 Day Bae with Marcy Jarreau.

 Newcomers

 In 2020, Byer launched a weekly podcast, Newcomers, on the HeadGum podcast network alongside Lauren Lapkus, in which the two friends watch films for the first time and comment on their feelings on each movie as newcomers to the series.
 Each episode features a guest who provides more background on the series and characters.
 Past guests have included John Gemberling, Demi Adejuyigbe, Paul F. Tompkins, and Betsy Sodaro.

 Season one covered the Star Wars franchise and The Lord of the Rings in the second.
 The third season explored Tyler Perry's body of work and the fourth goes through the Fast & Furious franchise, with a new co-host, Jon Gabrus as a guide.
-The fifth season is covering selections from the Marvel Cinematic Universe.
+The fifth season covered selections from the Marvel Cinematic Universe and a sixth season has Byer and Lapkus experiencing various Batman films.